PolicyPak: Manage Opera using Group Policy, SCCM or your own systems management utility.

 PolicyPak: Manage Opera Next using Group Policy, SCCM or your own management utility

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to see how PolicyPak can manage Opera Next.

 There are two tracks to Opera.
 There’s the standard track and then there’s the Next track, and PolicyPak has preconfigured Paks for both tracks.
 It’s really easy to manage.
 Let me show you what it would look like.